 - A summary of the conversation

-- A direct link to the full call detail page in your Tinylawn dashboard
+- A direct link to the full call or lead in your Tinylawn dashboard

 SMS notifications